gnosischain/documentation/docs/specs/bridges/eth-gc/multi-token-extension/ui-to-transfer-tokens/transfer-erc20.md

-# Transfer any ERC20 from Ethereum to xDai
+# Transfer any ERC20 from Ethereum to Gnosis Chain

-It is possible to use the OmniBridge UI to transfer any ERC20 from Ethereum to xDai.
+It is possible to use the OmniBridge UI to transfer any ERC20 from Ethereum to Gnosis Chain.
 Any user can initiate this initial transfer.
-Once the token exists on xDai, it can be transferred back and forth using the same UI.
+Once the token exists on Gnosis Chain, it can be transferred back and forth using the same UI.

 :::warning
 OmniBridge and OmniBridge UI are experimental Beta software, use at your own risk.
-Access the unofficial OmniBridge UI: [https://omni.xdaichain.com/](https://omni.xdaichain.com)
+Access the unofficial OmniBridge UI: [https://omni.gnosischain.com/](https://omni.gnosischain.com)
 :::

 ## Token Transfer

-In this example, we transfer the Basic Attention Token (BAT) from Ethereum to xDai.
-When we start, this token does not yet exist on xDai.
+In this example, we transfer the Basic Attention Token (BAT) from Ethereum to Gnosis Chain.
+When we start, this token does not yet exist on Gnosis Chain.
 It takes less than 5 minutes and some ETH for gas fees.

-1\) Go to the OmniBridge UI at [https://omni.xdaichain.com/](https://omni.xdaichain.com)
+1\) Go to the OmniBridge UI at [https://omni.gnosischain.com/](https://omni.gnosischain.com)

 1. Connect your MetaMask to Ethereum Mainnet
 2. Select the Token you want to transfer (here we select BAT) and enter the amount.